-When the oil extract has been processed and is fully decarboxylated, the cannabinoid acids are activated yielding the compounds listed below.
+When the oil extract has been processed and is fully decarboxylated, this activates the cannabinoid acids.
+This process yields the compounds listed below;

-The number may vary with some manufacturers or in specialist products.
-That said, on the whole, these are the 8 main cannabinoids you will find in most CBD oil products.
-The list of compounds will largely remain the same, but the quantities of each ingredient will vary on manufacturer lab test reports.
+The number may vary or differ to an extent with some manufacturers or in specialist products.
+That said, on the whole, these are the 8 main cannabinoids in CBD oil products.
+In general, the list of compounds will largely remain the same.
+However, the quantities of each ingredient will vary on manufacturer lab test reports.
 After reading this article, you should now have a better understanding of the different cannabinoids in a typical CBD oil product.